 Since we’ve went through many great podcasts about design, we can now go deep into product design.

 This is Product Management podcast series is created solely for product managers.

 It aims to gather brightest minded product designers and managers across numerous disciplines and talk about user experience, innovation, design, development, metrics, and more.

-The podcast series is produced by the agile research platform Feedback Loop, formerly Alpha, and hosted by a former What is a product manager?
-A product manager is the person who’s job is to ensure a product’s overall success and leads the teams related to the product.
-This title… and current VP of Customer Development of Feedback Loop, Anuraag Verma.
+The podcast series is produced by the agile research platform Feedback Loop, formerly Alpha, and hosted by a former Product Manager and current VP of Customer Development of Feedback Loop, Anuraag Verma.

 This is Product Management podcast has started broadcasting in 2015 with a different host, Mike Fishbein.
-Since its beginning, it touched important topics on product management: the future of MVPs, What is User Engagement?
-User engagement refers to the interaction of users with a business’ product or service.
-The term is usually used as, however, the users being active.
-Especially… in Product Management, hiring for Product teams, career advancement in product management, monetizing a product, including customers in product design and management processes, data-driven decision-making, What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…., empowering product teams, incubation, ideation and go-to-market strategy for initial product, ethic, transformation, and feedback culture focusing on realities of the product management industry.
+Since its beginning, it touched important topics on product management: the future of MVPs, user engagement in Product Management, hiring for Product teams, career advancement in product management, monetizing a product, including customers in product design and management processes, data-driven decision-making, user onboarding, empowering product teams, incubation, ideation and go-to-market strategy for initial product, ethic, transformation, and feedback culture focusing on realities of the product management industry.

 5- Product Podcast

 The Product Podcast is a podcast series looking at the product design at a corporate-level.
 The show is produced by Product School, which is an education platform for people who wants to be a product manager and hosted by Carlos Gonzalez de Villaumbrosa, the CEO of Product School.